Manoranjitham61217/Personality_Finder/README.md

 This system can be used in multiple real-world applications such as:

-🧑‍💼 HR Screening to understand candidates' behavior patterns

-🤖 Chatbot Personalization for tailoring conversations

-🎓 Educational Tools to recommend learning styles
+-HR Screening to understand candidates' behavior patterns -Chatbot Personalization for tailoring conversations -Educational Tools to recommend learning styles

-🎮 Game Character Personalization based on user traits

-📊 Research & Behavioral Analytics for psychology studies
+-Game Character Personalization based on user traits -Research & Behavioral Analytics for psychology studies

 ## 🚀 Future Enhancements

 Planned improvements for system expansion:

-🌐 Deploy as a Web Application (Streamlit/Flask)

-🤖 Add Advanced Models (Decision Trees, Random Forest, or Deep Learning)

-🔍 Use Real-World Personality Datasets (MBTI, Big Five, etc.)
+-Add Advanced Models (Decision Trees, Random Forest, or Deep Learning) -Use Real-World Personality Datasets (MBTI, Big Five, etc.)

-🎛 Build a User-Friendly Interface for Inputs
+-Build a User-Friendly Interface for Inputs

-📊 Add Model Performance Metrics (Accuracy, Precision, Recall Dashboard)

-📱 Develop a Mobile App Version
+-Develop a Mobile App Version
+---
+## 🖼️ Project Preview

+Below is a quick look at the interface and workflow of the Airline Satisfaction Prediction System.

+### 📌 Streamlit App UI

+---

+### 📌 Sample Prediction Output

+---